koorchik/node-hadoop-streaming-utils/README.md

 **iterateLines**

-Will read input line by line.
+Will read and process input line by line.

 ```
 hadoopUtils.iterateLines(function(data) {  });